episphere/dnanexus/README.md

-# dnanexus
-DNA Nexus working group at DCEG
+# DNA Nexus working group at DCEG
 ____

 Shared space for a dnanexus users community.